Our best gift ideas for those who have (almost) everything

 How can you top off your winter camping experience?
 Bring a small lantern to create a cozy atmosphere, eliminate moisture and provide extra heat.

 Layering is the key to making sure that you don’t freeze when you are out and about.
 If you plan on getting your blood pumping, your best bet is to layer a combination of merino wool sweaters and leggings (breathable and quick-drying) underneath a hardshell jacket (water-resistant, breathable and windproof).
 If you can feel the cold through your clothes during your first few minutes outside, don’t panic, your body will warm up once you start moving.
 It’s better to be shivering a little bit initially than to drench your clothes in sweat and freeze later on.
 When you decide to call it a day, it’s a good idea to change sweaters and throw on a goose-down vest underneath your hardshell jacket to provide immediate comfort.

 Pro tip: as soon as you arrive at your campsite, don’t wait until it gets dark to start a fire.
 Starting a fire should be at the top of your checklist.
 We recommend getting one going as soon as you arrive.
 Once your fire is crackling away, you can come and go as you please and warm up whenever you need.
 Then, all you have to do is add a few logs to keep it burning until nightfall.

 The sooner you light a fire, the sooner you can boil water and cook food.
-But don’t wait too long.
-Eating warm food and sipping on hot drinks will slowly elevate your body temperature.
+Don’t wait too long, because eating warm food and sipping on hot drinks will slowly elevate your body temperature.
 You want to take those precious extra degrees with you as you head into your tent for the night.
-Eat, drink and do your business before going to sleep so that you won’t have to get up in the middle to the night.
-Enjoy a bit of stargazing and then zip into your tent, hop into your sleeping bag and relax.
+Eat, drink and complete your night time routine before going to sleep so that you won’t have to get up in the middle of the night.